DragoniCoding/Project_ArtBox/proposal.md

 ## Needs to Have

-- hhanna
+- canvas capabilities
-- mreown
+- draw and erase

 ## Nice to Have

-- ahhaanna
+- different art tools
-- meon
+-